 You guys, summer isn’t fun for everyone.
 Regardless of rough patches, you and I might have had a good laugh with our kids, experienced some sort of adventure, or even a sentimental outing — but we know every home is different.
 Ignorance isn’t bliss, of course, and we need to see beyond our circle.

-While opportunity grows, there’s a scary realization.
-Some of these classmates have crossed dangerous bounds over the summer break.
+While opportunity grows, it’s a scary realization.
+Some of our kids’ classmates have crossed dangerous bounds over the summer break.
 And maybe their parents have no idea about it.
 Internet freedom opens doors with little trace, but often leaves internal pain and unresolved emotion.
 Having seen things that they never should, and done things they regret, many kids return from break with heartache and fear.

 And they walk into class, now dressed for success, but taking steps with weighted feet.
 Unnoticeably, these kids have been transformed within.
 Regret, shame, and fear are the forefront of their path each day.
 And for some, this has been happening under the roof of a caring home.